NekoShadow/Marketing-Application-System-Project/README.md

 With the rapid development of the company's business and the accumulation of large amounts of data, the original resources of Oriental Cable TV Network Co., Ltd. are gradually unable to adapt to the needs of comprehensive and detailed marketing activities.
 As a result, the marketing process has become cluttered, channel management has been scattered, and there is a lack of system support.
 The procedures are so complex that it is difficult to manage tracking or carry out follow-up analysis.

 In summary, the core issues faced by this project lie in two aspects.
-First, the process is not concise enough so that a single business need cannot be responded quickly; Second, the system is not integrated so that many analysis were scattered, there is even duplicate work from time to time.
+First, the process is not concise enough so that a single business need cannot be responded quickly; Second, the system is not integrated so that many analyses were scattered, there is even duplicate work from time to time.
 Both of these factors lead to the inability of the backstage to support marketing effectively and efficiently.

 Based on the above conditions, the current demand of Oriental Cable TV Network Co., Ltd. is to establish a complete and comprehensive system for assisting, tracking marketing activities, and statistical analysis.
-Although it is described as an auxiliary system, but in terms of current requirements, the positioning of the project system is actually different from the general IT functional system, and it is more inclined to be the engine.
+Although it is described as an auxiliary system, regarding current requirements, the positioning of the project system is actually different from the general IT functional system, and it is more inclined to be the engine.
 It is not simply a supporting system, but more.
-It need to be the driving power and is not to passively complete functional point one by one.
-Instead, it need to actively establish a system to effectively use the data, to explore the content, and effectively apply to marketing support.
+It needs to be the driving power and is not to passively complete functional point one by one.
+Instead, it needs to actively establish a system to effectively use the data, to explore the content, and effectively apply to marketing support.

 ## Data Understanding

-The Customer Feature Bazaar is a comprehensive in-depth portrait of the customers.
+The Customer Feature Bazaar is a comprehensive, in-depth portrait of the customers.
 It aims to fully characterize customers from all core dimensions to accurately pinpoint customer preferences and efficiently evaluate customer value.
-Its quality will not only affect the results of BI display, but also determine the accuracy of our perception of customers.
+Its quality will not only affect the results of BI display but also determine the accuracy of our perception of customers.
 At the same time, it will also affect the construction of machine models and the application of business activities, and determine the effectiveness of the company's consequent marketing activities.

 The Customer Feature Bazaar is constructed from the company's data warehouse.
 It is comprised of three levels:
 First-Level Feature Labels, Second-Level Feature Labels, and Third-Level Feature Labels.